Stan524/Edge-Browser-Kiosk-Mode-Setup/README.md

 ## Setup nightly reboots

-It can be a good idea to do a reboot every night (or every week if you like), to ensure updates are run and so on.
+It is a good idea to do a reboot every night or at least once a week, to ensure updates are run.
-To schedule this, do the following:
+To schedule reboots, follow along:

 1. As administrator, press the Windows key and type `Task Scheduler` and Enter.
 2. In the right panel, click on `Create Basic Task`.